sakoki/Genomic-Lab/Assignment_2_Sasagawa.Koki-master/Assignment_2_KS.md

 __Q5__.
 What search parameters (matrix and threshold) would you use to search two proteomes?
 Justify your answer.

 What parameters I decide to use will ultimately depend on what kind of proteomes I am looking to compare.
 If I am comparing the proteomes of two closely related species I would want to use a BLOSUM80 matrix with a threshold value of 15 to get a stricter alignment.
 When comparing two distantly related species I would probably want to use BLOSUM45 matrix and run the blastp using a threshold value of 10.
-This is because if we make the conditions too strick we may fail to catch sequences that have diverged alot.
+This is because if we make the conditions too strict we may fail to catch sequences that have diverged a lot.
 Something to keep in mind is the time it takes to preforms these alignments.
 If time is an issue (ex: proteomes are too large) using less strict conditions will not be favorable as it will cause the blastp search to take much longer due to increased alignment hits.

 __Q6__.
 How long will it take to search two proteomes (given the above)?